 A limited number of applicants who do not have baccalaureate degrees, but have extensive ministerial experience, may be considered for admission.
-For a description of the standards governing this exception, please write to the dean of Haggard Graduate School of Theology.
-Students admitted under this exception must obtain a B or better in their first 12 units of course work.
+For a description of the standards governing this exception, please contact the dean of Haggard Graduate School of Theology.
+Students admitted under this exception must obtain a B or better in their first 12 units of coursework.